Recent scientific publications

 To the best of the authors' knowledge, very few studies have examined the additional effect of assurance on environmental disclosure in investors' decisions.
 The experiment is conducted with financial analysts in the context of voluntary assurance.

-How does media attention on agri-food issues influence corporate social responsibility reporting?
+How does media attention on agri-food issues influence corporate social reporting?
 The case of Bonduelle

-The aim of this article is to examine the contribution of Media Agenda Setting theory to the study of corporate social reporting.
-A monograph of the Bonduelle company is carried out over a 10-year period.
-A comparison of press articles dealing with societal issues specific to the agri-food sector, with Bonduelle's societal reporting, reveals on the one hand their overall convergence, but on the other hand differentiated communication strategies.
+The purpose of this article is to examine the contribution of Media Agenda Setting theory to the study of corporate social reporting.
+A monograph on the Bonduelle company was produced over a period of 10 years.
+A comparison of press articles dealing with specific societal issues in the agri-food sector with Bonduelle's societal reporting reveals, on the one hand, their overall convergence, but on the other hand, differentiated communication strategies.

-Historical costs vs. fair values for measuring accounting income?
-Comparative arguments put forward by sales professionals
+Historical costs vs. fair values for measuring accounting results?
+Comparing the arguments of accounting professionals

-In 2011, France's accounting regulatory body, the Autorité des Normes Comptables (ANC), launched a call for research projects on the theme of "defining and representing performance".
-The call states that "the objective is to provide conceptual foundations and arguments to enable the ANC to weigh more effectively in current and future international debates" (ANC 2011, p.
+In 2011, the French Accounting Standards Authority (ANC), France's accounting regulatory body, launched a call for research projects on the theme of "defining and representing performance."
+The call stated that "the objective is to provide conceptual foundations and arguments to enable the ANC to weigh more effectively in current and future international debates" (ANC 2011, p.
 1).
-The central question posed in this appeal is that of the ability of accounting to satisfactorily represent an entity's performance through the accounting result.
-Taking as its point of comparison the international accounting model (IFRS), which is said to be based on an approach that favours fair values and gives primacy to the balance sheet, the French accounting regulator echoes "the increasingly strong demands [that] are being expressed to give priority to representing the performance of economic activity over the medium and long term, by rehabilitating the role of the income statement and recording in these accounts only those results that can be considered as definitively acquired" (ANC 2011, p.
+The central question raised in this call is that of the ability of accounting to satisfactorily represent an entity's performance through its accounting results.
+Taking as a point of comparison the international accounting model (IFRS), which is based on an approach that favors fair values and gives primacy to the balance sheet, the French accounting regulator echoes "increasingly strong demands [that] are being made to focus on the representation of medium- and long-term economic performance, by rehabilitating the role of the income statement and only recognizing in these accounts results that can be considered definitively acquired " (ANC 2011, p.
 1).
-Thus, broadly speaking, there seem to be two opposing logics: a dualist approach (a single balance sheet providing both the value of assets and the result of corporate activity), which would be inseparable from the use of fair values, or a monist approach (a single balance sheet at historical cost to obtain the right result, i.e. the realized result), which would a contrario lead to the exclusive use of historical values.
+Thus, broadly speaking, two approaches seem to be at odds with each other: a dualistic approach (a single balance sheet showing both the value of assets and the results of the company's activities), which would be inseparable from the use of fair values, and a monistic approach (a single balance sheet at historical cost to obtain the correct result, i.e., the actual result), which would, on the contrary, lead to the exclusive use of historical values.

-The fact that the accounting regulator has put such an issue on the agenda marks the revival of a debate that has remained unresolved for several decades and has taken various forms.
-At the heart of the debate, between a dualist and a monist approach, is the question of who the accounting information system should be used for, and what its missions should be.
-For whom should the accounts be drawn up in the first place?
+The inclusion of this issue on the agenda by the accounting regulator marks the revival of a debate that has been ongoing for several decades and has taken various forms.
+Against the backdrop of the debate between the dualist and monist approaches, the question concerns the primary recipients and the tasks assigned to the accounting information system.
+For whom should the accounts be prepared as a priority?
 For what purposes?
-And which conventions should be used?
+And consequently, what conventions should be adopted?
 What role does the concept of prudence play in this choice?
-As these questions do not necessarily call for a single answer, it is important to bear in mind that accounting is a historically-dated social construct, and that the model underpinning a frame of reference can be neither timeless nor universal (Capron 2005, p.
-6-7).
-Thus, to express the need to define the type of performance that accounting should reflect, and to associate measurement conventions with it, is tantamount to expressing the need to set the objectives that we wish to assign to it in a given jurisdiction.
-According to Colasse (2006), it is the role of a conceptual framework to define the objectives assigned to accounting and set out the means by which these objectives are to be achieved.
-The question raised by the French regulator concerning the notion of performance and its measurement by financial statements is thus, in our view, implicitly linked to that of the accounting conceptual framework.
-Conceptually, then, the objectives assigned to the accounting system determine the type of performance it is able to reflect, and this implies the use of appropriate valuation conventions.
-However, neither French accounting standards nor IFRS explicitly define the performance that accounting is intended to represent (Pierrot 2006)[1]According to the French General Chart of Accounts, "accounting is a system of organization....
-As a result, a certain latitude of interpretation is possible.
-Since the adoption of IFRS in Europe, a number of authors have supported the idea that, by making greater use of fair values, the international framework has de facto transformed corporate performance, since measurement and concept are intrinsically dependent on each other (Chiapello 2005; Richard 2005a; Colasse 2006; Giordano-Spring and Lacroix 2007).
-Thus, "the new measure of performance risks reflecting as much the movements of the environment and financial markets as what is attributable to the work of producing goods and services as such" (Chiapello 2005, p.
-129)[2]Simplifying the reasoning: we must first present a....
-This perspective is deemed to meet the needs of the "user of the accounts - provider of financial capital", who is the target audience favoured by the international standard-setter.
-The call from the French standard-setter suggests that a trade-off between fair value and historical cost will mark the choice of a conceptual approach, and that by rejecting a fair value model, the monistic or "income statement" approach will be rehabilitated.
-These two proposals deserve to be examined from the point of view of the professionals targeted by these choices, i.e. the producers and users of financial statements.
+As these questions do not necessarily have single answers, it should be borne in mind that accounting is a historically dated social construct and that the model underlying a framework cannot be timeless or universal (Capron 2005, pp. 6-7).
+Thus, expressing the need to define the type of performance that accounting should reflect in order to associate measurement conventions with it is tantamount to expressing the need to set the objectives that we wish to assign to it in a given jurisdiction.
+However, according to Colasse (2006), it is the role of a conceptual framework to define the objectives assigned to accounting and to establish the means by which they can be achieved.
+The question raised by the French regulator concerning the concept of performance and its measurement by financial statements is thus, in our view, implicitly linked to that of the conceptual accounting framework.
+Conceptually, therefore, the objectives assigned to the accounting system determine the type of performance it can reflect, which in turn requires the use of appropriate valuation conventions.
+However, neither the French nor the IFRS standards explicitly define the performance that accounting is intended to represent (Pierrot 2006)[1]According to the PCG, "accounting is an organizational system....
+Consequently, a certain degree of interpretation is possible.
+Since the adoption of IFRS in Europe, several authors have supported the idea that by making greater use of fair values, the international standard has de facto transformed corporate performance, as measurement and concept are intrinsically dependent on each other (Chiapello 2005; Richard 2005a; Colasse 2006; Giordano-Spring and Lacroix 2007).
+Thus, "the new performance measure may in fact reflect changes in the environment and financial markets as much as it does the production of goods and services as such" (Chiapello 2005, p.
+129).
+[2]To simplify the reasoning: first, a... must be presented.
+This perspective is considered to meet the needs of the "account user—financial capital provider," who is the preferred recipient of the international standard-setter.
+The French standard-setter's appeal invites us to consider that a trade-off between fair values and historical costs will determine the choice of a conceptual approach and that, by rejecting a fair value model, the monistic or "income statement" approach will be reinstated.
+This dual proposal deserves to be examined from the perspective of the professionals affected by these choices, namely the producers and users of accounts.

 There are two main motivations behind this research.
-Firstly, since the accounting regulator is the spokesperson for a social demand for an approach that favours a realized result that excludes unrealized capital gains, it is important to identify the arguments from professional practice that justify such a position.
-What are the arguments developed by professionals in favor of such an approach?
-Secondly, given that accounting is a system that is institutionally embedded in society, the aim of this research is to bring out the priority expectations expressed by accounting professionals concerning the contribution of financial statements to the assessment of a company's performance, and thus contribute to the questions raised by the French standard-setter.
-For the future, should we exclude the systematic use of fair values to draw up a performance statement?
-What type of performance should be represented in financial statements?
+First, as accounting regulators are acting as spokespersons for a social demand for an approach that favors realized results and excludes unrealized gains, it is important to identify the arguments from professional practice that justify such a position.
+What arguments do professionals put forward in favor of such an approach?
+Secondly, considering that accounting is a system that is institutionally embedded in society, this research aims to highlight the priority expectations expressed by accounting professionals regarding the contribution of financial statements to the assessment of a company's performance, and thus contribute to the questions raised by the French standard-setter.
+Looking ahead, should we rule out the systematic use of fair values in preparing performance statements?
+What type of performance is relevant to represent in financial statements?
 What are the desirable avenues for improvement?
-Like Richard (2009, p.
-1146), for whom "an intelligent strategy [...] would consist in joining forces rather than organizing an accounting confrontation", we need to bypass the simplistic opposition between IFRS and French standards in order to find ways of overcoming it and make proposals.
+Following Richard (2009, p.
+1146), for whom "an intelligent strategy [...] would consist of joining forces rather than organizing an accounting confrontation," it is appropriate here to move beyond the simplistic opposition between IFRS and French standards in order to find ways to move forward and make proposals.

-The primary objective of our research is therefore, in response to the ANC's call for projects, to understand the arguments developed by accounting professionals in favor of including, or rejecting, unrealized capital gains in the determination of accounting income.
-With this objective in mind, we take as our starting point the way in which asset valuation conventions are conceptually argued through accounting normative theories.
-The introduction of the concept of prudence and the link between profit distribution and profit calculation are then considered as key determinants of the empirical accounting models conveyed by French and international accounting standards.
+The primary objective of our research, in response to the ANC's call for proposals, is therefore to understand the arguments put forward by accounting professionals in favor of including or excluding unrealized gains in the determination of accounting income.
+With this objective in mind, we begin by examining how asset valuation conventions are conceptually argued through normative accounting theories.
+The introduction of the concept of prudence and the linking of profit distribution to the calculation of income are then considered as key determinants of the empirical accounting models conveyed by French and international standards.

-Semi-structured interviews were conducted with 31 professionals (producers and users of accounting and financial information - henceforth ICF) working in for-profit organizations and familiar with the PCG and IFRS standards.
-They were subjected to a double content analysis: an automated lexical analysis using Alceste software and a manual thematic analysis.
-The main results of this qualitative research reveal four distinct classes of discourse representative of the interviewees' professional positions.
-First and foremost, the similarities in language and concerns between certain professions transcend the ICF sender/user divide.
-Secondly, it emerges that historical cost and fair value are not opposable accounting models, but complementary ones in the eyes of the professionals interviewed.
+Semi-structured interviews were conducted with 31 accounting professionals (producers and users of accounting and financial information – hereinafter referred to as ICF) working in for-profit organizations and familiar with PCG and IFRS standards.
+They were subjected to a dual content analysis: an automated lexical analysis using Alceste software and a manual thematic analysis.
+The main results of this qualitative research reveal four distinct categories of discourse representative of the professional positions of the respondents.
+Firstly, it appears that the similarities in language and concerns between certain professions transcend the ICF's issuer/user divide.
+Secondly, it appears that historical costs and fair values are not characteristics of opposing accounting models, but rather complementary ones from the point of view of the professionals surveyed.

-The contribution of this article is twofold.
-Firstly, the qualitative study offers an original understanding of how producers and users of financial statements perceive the value of using fair values as an alternative to maintaining the historical cost convention.
-Secondly, we are formulating proposals for the attention of the standard-setter in response to its call for projects.
+This article makes a twofold contribution.
+On the one hand, the qualitative study conducted provides an original insight into how producers and users of financial statements perceive the value of using fair values in addition to maintaining the historical cost convention.
+On the other hand, we make proposals to the standard-setter in response to its call for projects.

-The article is divided into four sections.
-Following this introduction, the first section sets out the two theoretical approaches that underpin the opposition evoked by the French regulator.
-The second argues the methodological approach.
-The third section presents the results of the analysis of interviews conducted with professionals in the financial sector.
-The final section offers elements for discussion and conclusion.
+The article consists of four sections.
+Following this introduction, the first section outlines the two theoretical approaches that underpin the opposition raised by the French regulator.
+The second section discusses the methodological approach.
+The third section presents the results of the analysis of interviews conducted with accounting professionals.
+Finally, the last section offers points for discussion and conclusions.

 Jean-Noël Chauvey, Sophie Giordano-Spring, Charles H. Cho, Dennis M. Patten.
 The Normativity and Legitimacy of CSR Disclosure: Evidence from France.
 Journal of Business Ethics, Springer Verlag, 2015, 130 (4), pp.789-803.